Robert Curthose: Rule in Normandy

-Instability and Defections
+Instability and defections

-By 1089, Duke Robert faced another threat in the form of Rufus' wish to destabilize Normandy.
+By 1089, Duke Robert faced another threat in the form of Rufus's wish to destabilize Normandy.
 In contrast to his elder brother, the English king possessed deep pockets and more expansive methods of raising wealth, with a large treasury available at Winchester.
 William bribed many of Robert's vassals away from him, starting with the garrison of Saint-Valery.
 Stephen of Aumale, Gerard of Gournay, Robert of Eu, Walter Giffard, and Ralph Mortemer were all coaxed towards William's side, leaving most of the Norman barons on the right bank of the Seine ready to break away from the duke.

 Lacking the same financial resources or ability to deliver reward, Robert was in a sense helpless against this change, but Helias of Saint-Saëns, the Lord of Saint-Saëns, stood firm in the duke's camp.
 Helias was, for his loyalty, given the hand of an illegitimate daughter of Robert's alongside the castles of Arques and Bures, making him one of the only counterbalances to William's intercessions in the region.
 The duke managed to form an alliance with Philip, King of France against the magnates East of the Seine, and they launched a siege of Gerard of Gournay's castle at La Ferté-Bernard.
 In exchange, Robert granted Philip the castle of Gisors, along the Epte, which marked the border of the Vexin.
 The castle had belonged to the Cathedral of Rouen and this grant angered Archbishop William.
 Robert besieged and captured the castle of Eu, and Aird considers him to have had a successful campaign against the rebels by September of 1089.